erhsparks/app_academy_prepwork/w2/w2d4/exercises/tic-tac-toe.md

 * Keep the computer AI simple: make a winning move if available; else move randomly.

-[bracket-methods]: ../readings/bracket-methods.md

 For the AI logic: we'd like to make a move, see if we've won, and then undo the move.
 However, if we try to set a board position to nil, our code throws an error.
 Rather then making the grid public, write a `remove_mark` method for the board class that doesn't throw an error.

 Define a `grid` instance variable.
 You probably want a private reader for this.

 Board
 * grid